-Oil prices dip as IEA sees waning compliance with OPEC cuts
+Oil falls as IEA sees waning compliance with OPEC cuts

-Oil prices dropped in recent weeks to levels not seen since November 2016 as investors lost faith in a deal between OPEC and non-OPEC producers to reduce output, while U.S. shale oil production rose sharply.
+Oil prices have dropped in recent weeks to levels not seen since the end of last year as investors have lost faith in a deal between OPEC and non-OPEC producers to reduce output, while U.S. shale oil production has risen sharply.

 “Each month something seems to come along to raise doubts about the pace of the rebalancing process,” the IEA report said.